Reference Librarian Jobs in USA with Visa Sponsorship

 Do I need an MLS degree for H-1B sponsorship as a reference librarian?

-Yes, most H-1B petitions for reference librarian positions require a Master's in Library Science (MLS) or equivalent library degree.
+Yes, most H-1B visa petitions for reference librarian positions require a Master's in Library Science (MLS) or equivalent library degree.
 Some employers may accept a master's in a subject specialty plus library experience, but the MLS is the standard professional credential that supports the specialty occupation requirement for visa petitions.

 How to find Reference Librarian jobs with visa sponsorship?

 To find Reference Librarian positions with visa sponsorship, use Migrate Mate, which specializes in connecting international candidates with sponsoring employers.
 Focus on academic institutions, public library systems, and research organizations that commonly hire international librarians.
-These employers often sponsor H-1B, O-1, or other work visas for qualified librarians with specialized subject expertise or advanced degrees.
+These employers often sponsor H-1B, O-1 visa, or other work visas for qualified librarians with specialized subject expertise or advanced degrees.

 Can public libraries sponsor H-1B visas for reference librarians?